Laura Haynes

 Person standing smiling in a lab with scientific equipment in the background.

 Laura Haynes is a geochemist who investigates climate and ocean change throughout Earth’s history.
 She primarily does this by studying small marine protists called foraminifera.
-These ubiquitous creatures- found from the Hudson River to the most remote regions of the open ocean- make hard shells out of calcium carbonate and are widely preserved in the fossil record.
-Her current projects include investigating ocean circulation and carbon cycling during warm periods of the geologic past and characterizing the modern distribution of foraminifera in the Hudson River Estuary.
-Her courses explore the past, present, and future of our planet’s biogeochemical systems.
+These ubiquitous creatures- found from the Hudson River to the most remote regions of the open ocean- make hard shells out of calcium carbonate and are key players in the ocean’s carbon cycle.
+They are also widely preserved in the fossil record, and their shell geochemistry records past ocean temperature, pH, and oxygen levels.
+She is currently investigating the impact of Ocean Alkalinity Enhancement, a proposed climate solution, on foraminifera calcification and geochemistry.
+She also works on past climate reconstructions and the use of foraminifera as a monitoring tool in the Hudson River Estuary.
+Her courses explore the past, present, and future of the ocean and climate system.

 BA, Pomona College; MA, MPhil, PhD, Columbia University in the City of New York